50 Strange Things People Have Done to Their Homes

 Did you buy five of the same coffee makers?

 You’re not going to be able to replace your coffee maker unless you have the same one.
 Oh, the joys of custom remodeling.
+Learn which appliances are much cheaper to replace than to fix.

 Keep your green thumb outdoors